pkardas/notes/books/python-architecture-patterns/notes.md

 encounter a steep hill or are forced to slow down by a hazard, we again drop to a low gear until we can pick up speed again.

-Rules of Thumb for Different Types fo Test:
+Rules of Thumb for Different Types of Test:

 1. Aim for one end-to-end test per feature - the objective is to demonstrate that the feature works, and that all the moving parts are glued together.